 With LogMeIn we have concluded a contract on the processing of personal data by which the latter is bound by the respected EU rules on the protection of personal data.

 The use of the GoToMeeting services is based on Art.
 6 (1) (f) GDPR.
-We have a legitimate interest in optimizing the operation of our services or services. to better manage our customer relationships.
+We have a legitimate interest in optimizing the operation of our services. to better manage our customer relationships.

 For the www.myhours.com website, we use the Amplitude Analytical Tool of the American company Amplitude Inc. Amplitude uses device identifiers to process technical information stored on your mobile device such as device type (e.g. iPhone 6), operating system (iOS 8.4), vendor name (e.g. Vodafone), as well as events that occur in the MyHours application (use of certain application features such as start and end timekeeping or report generation), which allows us to analyze the use of the MyHours application by individual users in order to improve the functionality of the subject application and thereby enable a better user experience.
 Data processed by Amplitude is stored on servers in the United States.

 By using MyHours, you consent to the processing of data by Amplitude in the manner described above.
 You can prevent Amplitude from participating in the email by emailing us at firstname.lastname@example.org.